Fleishman Internship Program

 - The supervisor must be able and willing to provide regular and meaningful feedback on projects, tasks, and skills.

 - Internships typically last one semester in length, but they can be mutually extended by the employer and the student.
-However, if a student wishes to earn credit at the same internship site twice, they must demonstrate that they have new responsibilities or advanced projects.
+If a student wishes to earn credit at the same internship site twice, they must demonstrate that they have new responsibilities or advanced projects.

-- Students may not intern for family members, directly or indirectly.
+- Students may not intern for family members or their landlord, directly or indirectly.

 How do I get my internship approved for CDCI credit?